Ingrown Toenail Treatment Done by Foot Doctors

-An ingrown toenail is caused due to the pressure of the nail edge into the skin of the toe.
-After the nail breaks through the skin, inflammation starts.
+An ingrown toenail is caused by the edge of the nail pressing into the skin of the toe.
+Inflammation starts after the nail breaks through the skin.
 This toenail infection can result in severe pain.
-Ingrown toenails pain most commonly affect the large toes and can become a recurring problem.
+Ingrown toenail pain most commonly affects the large toes and can become a recurring problem.
 Our Podiatrists (foot doctors) specialize in treating this painful toenail condition.

 Treatment Options for Ingrown Toenail Cure

-There are several types of treatments for ingrown toenails, including: foot soaking, better fitted shoes, proper nail trimming, and surgical treatments.
-Sometimes, our foot doctor will also prescribe antibiotics or pain killers.
-Call us for free consultation to determine the treatment option that fits your needs.
+There are several types of treatments for ingrown toenails: foot soaking, better-fitted shoes, proper nail trimming, and surgical methods.
+Sometimes, our foot doctor will also prescribe antibiotics or painkillers.
+Call us to schedule a free consultation, so we can discuss the treatment option that fits your needs.

-Ingrown toenail treatment and cure by our doctors is tailored to the needs of each patient.
-The doctor will explain the different options and answer your questions regarding each option.
-Our podiatrists (or “nail doctors”) cured thousands of ingrown toenail patients.
+Ingrown toenail treatment by our doctors is tailored to the needs of each patient.
+The doctor will explain the different options and answer your questions regarding each one.
+Our podiatrists (or “nail doctors”) have cured thousands of ingrown toenail patients.

-Several medical treatments have been developed to cure chronic ingrown toenails.
+We use different kinds of medical treatments to cure chronic ingrown toenails.
 Some ingrown toenail treatments are invasive and require stitches and local anesthetic.
-However, less invasive treatments are good option for many of the patients.
+However, less invasive treatments are a good option for many patients.
 These non-surgical ingrown nail treatments may also reduce post-operative pain.

-The surgery is done using a local anesthetic, to reduce discomfort during or after the procedure.
+The surgery is done using a local anesthetic, to reduce discomfort during and after the procedure.
 After the procedure, the doctor will bandage your toe and send you home with simple post-treatment instructions.
-The post treatment care may include pain killers, elevation of the foot, and rest.
+The post treatment care may include painkillers, elevation of the foot, and rest.
 Our podiatrist will see you several days after the treatment to make sure that your toe is healing properly.

 Ingrown toenail surgery can help with chronic toe pain, toe discomfort or toe infections.
 If left untreated, chronic ingrown toenails can lead to severe infections, affecting the toe bones.
 This bone infection can be very hard to treat.